-I am a landlord, how can I make sure my tenants pay their water bill?
+I am a landlord, how can I make sure my tenants pay their utility bill?

 I am a tenant, how can I make sure I am not paying for a previous tenant’s usage?

-What should I do, I haven’t received a water bill?
+What should I do, I haven’t received a utility bill?

 We understand that sometimes things get lost.
 This could be during delivery or it could have possibly just been overlooked.
-Because of this, it is a good idea to know the four months per year in which you receive bills.
-If you haven’t received a bill during your billing month, contact the water department to receive your balance.
+If you haven’t received a bill during your billing month, contact the utility division to receive your balance.
 Alternatively, balances are available online.
-Visit us at www.oakparkmi.gov and click on the Finance Department.
-Not receiving a bill does not release you from the responsibility of paying.
+Visit us at www.oakparkmi.gov and click on the Pay Utility Bill Online page.
+Not receiving a bill will not waive the penalty and does not release you from the responsibility of paying.

 Running toilets & dripping faucets cost!
 Check often for leaks!
 Check leak detectors often.
 Catching a leak early, can save you money!
 Shorten shower times when possible and turn off water while brushing your teeth.
 This could help lower your usage while also preserving water for our environment.
 Please click on the Water Consumption Tips link for more helpful information.